Namma Veetu Kalyanam: Plot

-Ravi (Murali) and Gopi (Vivek) are two graduates who come to Chennai in search of jobs.
-They stay in Sengalvarayan`s house (Vadivelu), which is owned by Manickam (Livingston), an auto driver.
-Manickam`s wife has two rich sisters Meena (Meena) and Geetha (Vindhya).
-Their brother Krishnamurthy (Rajeev) is an MLA.
+Ravi and Gopi are two graduates who come to Chennai in search of jobs.
+They stay in Sengalvarayan`s house, which is owned by Manickam, an auto driver.
+Manickam`s wife has two rich sisters Meena and Geetha.
+Their brother Krishnamurthy is an MLA.
 They give Rs.1.5 lakhs to a politician and wait for a job in a college.
 The two sisters who had rejected a number of proposals earlier fall in love with Ravi and Gopi as Sengalvarayan convinces them that both of them are professors in college.
 Krishnamurthy's plans to get his sisters married to the two sons of the education minister go awry.
 But finally Krishnamurthy agrees to his sisters` suitors.
-But after the wedding, Krishnamurthy and the girls are shocked to know that Murali and Gopi are unemployed.
+But after the wedding, Krishnamurthy and the girls are shocked to know that Ravi and Gopi are unemployed.
 The girls refuse to go with their husbands and the problems begin.
 How the two takes a vow to win back their wives forms the rest of the story.